dhoshya/algos-ds-javascript/Data Structures/Tree Traversal/Traversal.md

 Once exhausted, go up the child to the parent, check for right.
 Keep doing this till you reach the root.
 Once the root is reached, again traverse the left side and the same work around.
+Ex: Useful if you want to store the tree / flatten the tree and reconstruct it later

 PostOrder:
 In this traversal, all of the children nodes are traversed first and the root is